vmware-tanzu/tanzu-dev-portal/content/blog/dotnet-beyond-wrapup/index.md

 After spending 2.5 years on a complex financial app project that was due to be released twelve months later, Stacy Cashmore, a DevOps tech explorer from Omniplan, and her team, asked management if they could start again.

-Cashmore described the conversation as difficult, but said "Surprisingly, management agreed,".
+Cashmore described the conversation as difficult, but said "Surprisingly, management agreed."
 There was one condition.
 "Management said OK, but you have one year left," she said.

 According to Cashmore, one of the problems with the financial app was that it was massive, had over 140 projects, and took five minutes to open.
 When the team got together to collaborate in the middle of the COVID pandemic, the tech leads were asked to share their knowledge, too.